When it comes to fitness, everyone starts somewhere … and does so more often than you might think.

 First, give yourself credit for deciding to embrace a healthier lifestyle!
 Only 6.8 percent of the US population engaged in four healthy lifestyle factors that include not smoking, adequate fruit and vegetable intake, adequate physical activity, and normal body weight.

-To be strive to be part of that small percentage is already a victory.
-The following are 10 tips to start a new fitness routine that you can make a sustainable part of your lifestyle.
+To strive to be part of that small percentage is already a victory.
+The following are 10 tips to start a new fitness routine so that you can make a sustainable part of your lifestyle.
 (Just remember to check in with a doctor before starting any new fitness routine.)

 You are unique

-The most important thing to remember is that your exercise routine is about you and your individual goals, preferences and interests.
+The most important thing to remember is that your exercise routine is about you and your individual goals, preferences, and interests.
 It’s not about anyone else.

 By finding the fitness program that excites you in some way (even if only a little), you’re more likely to stick with it long enough to progress and have your own wins to celebrate.
-The good news is that there a so many fitness programs to choose from, so don’t skimp on your research.
+The good news is that there are so many fitness programs to choose from, so don’t skimp on your research.
 Make sure you know what’s available locally and online so that you can find the best fit for you.

 Identify your ‘why’

-Beyond finding a program that you’re excited about, a huge part of staying motivated, consistent and positive about starting to work out is your “why.”
+Beyond finding a program that you’re excited about, a huge part of staying motivated, consistent, and positive about starting to work out is your “why.”

 Again, this is unique to you.